F5Networks/f5-appsvcs-templates/docs/userguide/template-list.rst

 ..
 NOTE:: Before the UDP Application with IPAM template can be used, an IPAM provider must be configured on the **Settings** tab.

-Please report any issues or an RFE on the `FAST GitHub page <https://github.com/F5Networks/f5-appsvcs-templates>`_ > Issues tab, click New Issue.
+Please report any issues or an RFE on the `BIG-IP FAST GitHub page <https://github.com/F5Networks/f5-appsvcs-templates>`_ > Issues tab, click New Issue.